+ORIN 0101

-ORIN 0101 COLLEGE SUCCESS CRT HRS:03 LEC HRS:03 LAB HRS:00
+COLLEGE SUCCESS

-This course helps the student to perform successfully in college by understanding his or her personal learning style, understanding and using college policies and procedures, managing time, memorizing information, reading textbooks for maximum learning, taking effective notes from lectures and books, maximizing test scores, thinking critically, listening effectively, communicating well both orally and in writing, and by learning and applying library and technological research techniques.
+LEC HRS:03 CRT HRS:03 LAB HRS:00 This course helps the student to perform successfully in college by understanding his or her emotional intelligence skills, personal learning style, understanding and using college policies and procedures, managing time, memorizing information, reading textbooks for maximum learning, taking effective notes from lectures and books, maximizing test scores, thinking critically, listening effectively, communicating well both orally and in writing, and by learning and applying library and technological research techniques.
 This course is a requirement for all first-time developmental students who have not passed all sections of the ACCUPLACER.
 This course is also required of all students (including transfer students) with grade point averages below 2.0.
 It is not required for students enrolled in a certificate program (42 or fewer semester credit hours or equivalent) or for students who have passed all sections of the ACCUPLACER.
+Prerequisite: None.